All Products

 image

-For more information, see Record types supported by PrivateZone.
+For more information, see Record Type List.

-4. After adding the DNS record, click Effctive Scope in the Actions column.
+4. After adding the DNS record, click Effective Scope in the Actions column.
 In the Effective in VPCs drop-down list, select the VPC that contains the target cluster and click OK to associate the VPC.

 5. Verify the domain name resolution.